fairxio/protocol/did/README.md

 Note: Other type of keys, such as `executor`, `resolver`, and `dataprovider` of a DID Document may be supported in future versions of this specification.

 # CRUD Operation Definitions <a name="crud"></a>

+## Authentication

+Authentication to a [FairX Node]() is a precondition before any other operations can be completed.
+Most FairX Nodes utilize [Open Registration](https://github.com/fairxio/protocol/blob/main/glossary.md#fairx-protocol-glossary-regauth-open) and Authentication, but some may utilize a [Private Registration](https://github.com/fairxio/protocol/blob/main/glossary.md#fairx-protocol-glossary-regauth-closed) scheme depending on the node.

 ## Create (Register) <a name="create"></a>